ovh/depc/docs/quickstart/qos.rst

 .. _qos:

-Step 3 : Compute your QOS
+Step 2 : Compute your QOS
 =========================

-We have previously created the configuration of our team.
-The **Apache** and **Filer** nodes will use the **Server** rule to compute their QoS, so let's create it.
+The **Apache** and **Filer** nodes represent some servers in real life.
+In this case we can analyse data in TimeSeries databases, populated by some probes.
+Let's see how to do that !

 Create the Source
 -----------------

-DepC will analyse datapoints from a TimeSeries database to compute a QOS.
+DepC can analyse datapoints from a TimeSeries database to compute a QOS.
 The first step is to declare a **Source** : it’s basically an URL and a token used to communicate with the Timeseries database.